Fibromyalgia is a persistent pain disorder that is characterised by pain affecting multiple areas of the body.

 There is no clear diagnostic test for Fibromyalgia.
 The 18 pain point test has been used previously to help determine if a patients pain is indicative of this condition but this has shown to not be wholly reliable for diagnosing Fibromyalgia (Harden et al., 2007).
 Blood tests have shown to not be effective for diagnosing Fibromyalgia, although work is ongoing to improve this.

-Treatment is often focused on alleviating a combination of the symptoms outlined above.
-This may include medication to help manage your pain, talking therapies to help with coping strategies & managing your symptoms and graded exercise.
+Self-management is often focused on alleviating a combination of the symptoms outlined above.
+Your Physiotherapist can offer advice on useful strategies to help control your symptoms including medication to help manage your pain, talking therapies to help with coping strategies, pacing skills and activity modification techniques, helping you to maintain your quality of life.

 Your Physiotherapist may also suggest other treatment modalities along side exercise such as manual therapy or acupuncture to help with some of the pain symptoms.